 CaliforniaGeo is pleased to offer a series of online regular meetings we call The Underground for registered participants.
-Our productions will be offered using our Zoom platform, lasting approximately one hour, Noon-to-1pm Pacific Time.
+Many sessions carry AIA Learning Unit credit for an additional fee.
+Contact us for details.
+Our productions use our Zoom platform, lasting one hour, Noon-to-1pm Pacific Time.
 The topic may be an issue, a technique, or a technology—or how certain policies and regulations may affect those.

 We will feature a host and presenter, or a panel of two-to-three who will make a short presentation on the subject and then take live or chat-based questions from the audience.
 These will be free for CaliforniaGeo professional and affiliate members, and $10 for others.
 Membership will be verified after registration before access is provided.
 Participation is limited.

 ===============October 19, 2022===============

 Daniel Booy, P.Eng., Dipl.T., CEA